The Best Free Antivirus Software 2026

 How we tested the best free antivirus software

 We selected the top three free antivirus products based on four critical criteria: ease of use, number of features offered, degree of protection provided, and the overall value delivered to the user.
+We also added one product with a prolonged free trial and money-back guarantee period.

 • Number of features offered, including how many additional add-on security features are available as well as the degree of each feature’s functionality.